 Vistaprint's product structure is clear and simple, and it's easy to compare plans and see what you're going to get.

-Select the most appealing option and you're prompted to hand over your contact details: name, email and physical address, and your phone number.
+Select the most appealing option and you're prompted to hand over your contact details: name, email and physical address, and your phone number, or simply login if you already have a Vistaprint account.

 The Vistaprint design process starts by choosing a template.
-These are organised into 25 categories and multiple subcategories, which initially looks very impressive.
-You don't just get an Animals category, for instance: subcategories include Kennels, Grooming, Dog Breeders, Pet Sitting, Pet Supply Stores, Pet Training and Veterinary.
+These are organised into 24 industries, many of which are further broken down into subcategories, which initially looks very impressive.
+You don't just get an Animals & Pet Care industry, for instance: subcategories include Boarding Kennels & Catteries, Animal Grooming, Dog Breeder, Pet Sitting & Dog Walking, Pet Supply Shop, Pet Training, and Veterinary.

 Unfortunately, this isn't quite as good as it seems.
 There are only 150 templates in total, so many categories only have one or two examples that you might want to use.
 We think the designs are quite ordinary, too.
-They're usable, but we suspect you're not going to be blown away (check them out for yourself here.)
+They're usable, but we suspect you're not going to be blown away.

 It's important to take your time, because although Vistaprint says you can change your template later, your content and customisations aren't preserved.
 Changing the template is effectively throwing away your current project and starting again.